Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 5. **Automated workflows**: We connected our project board to our continuous integration system so that when tests fail, an issue is automatically created and moved to the "Urgent" column, ensuring critical problems are immediately visible.

-The beauty of GitHub's system is that issues can be directly referenced in commit messages or pull requests (e.g., "Fixes #42"), automatically linking the code changes to the problem they solve and creating a complete history of how each issue was addressed.

 ## 10. Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?